 Do you ever buy gourds when you buy your pumpkins in the fall?
 Do you hate having to throw out rotting pumpkins and gourds to make way for the next holiday?
-Well, here is a way you can keep those pretty gourds.
+Well, here is how to dry out gourds and keep them for decorations for years down the road.
 You’ll have to throw out the rotting pumpkins, though.

 What a great investment.
 I got to use these in the fall and summer in different ways.
 This fall when you are pumpkin shopping, consider buying some gourds to go with them.
 When your pumpkins are rotten, your gourds will still be going strong.

 While you are outside with your spray paint, check out how you can spray paint your outdoor cushions here.
 Also, don’t miss this quick and easy idea about filling up those large planters right here.

 I used this spray paint in apple.
 Here is another project I did using the same color on some chairs I reupholstered that you can see here.